Sometimes you need a jolt or push to make a change.

-If you’re like me, you naturally evaluate yourself and your life All.
+If you’re like me, you naturally evaluate yourself and your life.
 The.
 Time.
 Constant evaluation and self-reflection can be healthy when it drives you to change and become a better person.
 If you want to make changes to your life, what are they?
 What drives you crazy about yourself or the way you are living?

 One thing I don’t want for my life anymore is stressing about what people think about me.
-I know that this insecurity is what causes me to live in fear, to back down when it’s important not to, and to avoid people.
+I know that this insecurity causes me to live in fear, back down when it’s important not to, and avoid people.
 What is it for you?

 2. Decide What You Want

 For example, my insecurity isn’t all bad.
 It keeps me humble, causes me to be self-aware, and helps me see the needs of others.
-I don’t want to do away with my insecurity…I want to channel it into the areas I just mentioned and stop letting it cause fear.
+I don’t want to do away with my insecurity…I want to channel it into the mentioned areas and stop letting it cause fear.

 Maybe you don’t want to devote as much time to your career as you once thought and instead spend more time with your family.
-Or maybe you want to be a better friend.
+Or perhaps you want to be a better friend.
 Maybe you want to be known for your integrity, honesty, or humility.

 3. Make Changes to Get There

-The second you stop taking steps towards your goal, you begin sliding backwards without even realizing it.
-This is why it is essential that you truly decided on what is most important to you.
+The second you stop taking steps toward your goal, you begin sliding backward without even realizing it.
+This is why it is essential that you truly decide on what is most important to you.
 Because if you are taking steps towards these things, other things will have to slip away.

-You might start working at getting better at public speaking by just walking through your ideas with one colleague.
-Or practicing with a close friend.
+You might start improving public speaking by just walking through your ideas with one colleague.
+Or practice with a close friend.
 This small step, if practiced repeatedly, will help you get to the point where presenting to several coworkers isn’t downright terrifying.